xxgicoxx/steamgram-bot/README.md

 ### 3. Steam
 ````
 # Configure
-Get your key from https://steamcommunity.com/dev/apikey and set in .env
+Get your key from https://steamcommunity.com/dev/apikey and set in .env.
 ````

 ### 4. PostgreSQL